-Nonperforming loans totaled \$17.9 million at December 31, 2014, compared with \$26.8 million at December 31, 2013.
-There were no accruing loans more than 90 days past due at December 31, 2014 and 2013.
-At December 31, 2014 and 2013, the ratio of nonperforming loans to total loans was .38% and .62%, respectively.
-Nonperforming loans have steadily decreased in dollar amount and as a percentage of total loans since 2011.
-Nonperforming assets, which include nonperforming loans and foreclosed properties, totaled \$19.6 million at December 31, 2014, compared with \$31.0 million at December 31, 2013.
-United sold \$12.5 million and \$31.9 million respectively, of foreclosed properties during 2014 and 2013, which lowered the balance of foreclosed properties by 59% compared to December 31, 2013.
+Nonperforming loans totaled \$22.7 million at December 31, 2015, compared with \$17.9 million at December 31, 2014.
+At December 31, 2015 and 2014, the ratio of nonperforming loans to total loans was .38%.
+Nonperforming assets, which include nonperforming loans and foreclosed properties, totaled \$27.5 million at December 31, 2015, compared with \$19.6 million at December 31, 2014.

-United's policy is to place loans on nonaccrual status when, in the opinion of management, the principal and interest on a loan is not likely to be repaid in accordance with the original contractual loan terms or when the loan becomes 90 days past due and is not well secured and in the process of collection or restructure.
+United's policy is to place loans on nonaccrual status when, in the opinion of management, the full principal and interest on a loan is not likely to be collected or when the loan becomes 90 days past due and is not well secured and in the process of collection.
 When a loan is placed on nonaccrual status, interest previously accrued but not collected is reversed against current interest revenue.
 Interest payments received on nonaccrual loans are applied to reduce outstanding principal.